 - LEA Administrator (Required)

-- Special Educator Director
+- Special Educator Director or designee (Required)

-- Special Education Teacher
+- Special Education Teacher (Required)

-- General Education Teacher
+- General Education Teacher (Required)

-- IT Staff (strongly recommended)
+- IT Staff (Required)

-- Digital Rights Manager
+- Digital Rights Manager (Required)

 - Teacher of the Deaf and Hard of Hearing